erikng/blog.eriknicolasgomez.com/_posts/2017-12-18-Custom DEP Part 8 Things to look out for.md

 2. macadmin tooling and user experience tooling
 3. Root process that should be a dynamic LaunchDaemon vs using installer/payload-free packages.
 4. User process that should be a dynamic LaunchAgent
-5. Ability to specify when/how your tools should run.
+5. Ability to specify when/how your tools should run
-6. Ability to run macOS tools that don't interfere/block other aspects of your DEP enrollment.
+6. Ability to run macOS tools that don't interfere/block other aspects of your DEP enrollment
-7. Ability to make rapid changes as easily as possible with as few roadblocks as possible.
+7. Ability to make rapid changes as easily as possible with as few roadblocks as possible

 # In my opinion, [InstallApplications](https://github.com/erikng/installapplications) is the clear answer for these issues.
 Throughout my journey, I have hit all of these issues.
 That's why I wrote and continue to enhance [InstallApplications](https://github.com/erikng/installapplications).